RealFaceCode/Playground/Documentaion/markdown/examples/LoggerExample.md

 ````c++
 C_HiLI("something to highlight", Yellow)
 ````
-For the color in put is the enum #ConsoleOutPutColor used.
+For the color input is the enum #ConsoleOutPutColor used.

 @section section2LoggingExample Logging calls
 All available logging calls are: